Why should I get coaching in the first place?

 What is a coaching session like?

 The client sets the agenda.
 In advance of the session, your coach will ask you to identify the issue you want to talk about and what you would like to accomplish during your session.
-This is generally done when you schedule your appointment.
 Once you have set the agenda, the coach will ask you to describe the current situation and how it needs to change.
 Then, through powerful questioning and discussion, the client and the coach will develop a tentative strategy to deal with the challenge and establish an action plan.
 Because the coach regards the client as intelligent, creative, resourceful and whole, the coach does not tell the client what to do.
 The coach facilitates the client’s exploration of the challenge and development of an approach.
 Many coaching sessions end with an action plan and the following session begins with a discussion of how execution of the plan worked with either a celebration of success or a discussion of what was learned and modifications of the plan if needed.

 How does skills coaching work?